 - beef bones with bone marrow

-- a combination of fresh herbs — I suggest lemon basil, cilantro, Java mint and parsley
+- fresh herbs (I suggest lemon basil cilantro, Java mint and parsley)